swtv-kaist/cs458-spring23/README.md

 - May 23: Software model checking examples [pdf]
   - code examples for CBMC

-- May 25: Model Checking flash memory storage platform software - an industrial case study
+- May 25: CBMC memory model, Model Checking flash memory storage platform software - an industrial case study
+  - cbmc-memory-model-example.zip
   - "A Comparative Study of Software Model Checkers as Unit Testing Tools: An Industrial Case Study," IEEE Transactions on Software Engineering (TSE), vol 37, no 2, pages 146-160, March 2011
   - "Formal Verification of a Flash Memory Device Driver- an Experience Report" Spin 2008, by M.Kim, Y.Kim, Y.Choi, and H.Kim